platyplus/health-oss/operational.md

 ### [OpenMRS](https://openmrs.org/) <Badges user="openmrs" repo="openmrs-core" />

 OpenMRS is a software platform and a reference application that enables design of a customized medical records system (MRS).
 It is a common platform upon which health informatics and eHealth efforts in low-income countries can be built.
 The system is based on a conceptual database structure that is not dependent on the actual types of medical information required to be collected or on particular data collection forms and so can be customized for different uses.

-OpenMRS is based on the principle that information should be stored in a way that makes it easy to summarize and analyze (i.e., minimal use of free text and maximum use of coded information).
+OpenMRS is based on the principle that information should be stored in a way that makes it easy to summarize and analyse (i.e., minimal use of free text and maximum use of coded information).
 At its core is a concept dictionary that stores all diagnoses, tests, procedures, drugs, and other general questions and potential answers.

 ### [Bahmni](https://www.bahmni.org/) <Badges user="Bahmni" repo="bahmni-core" />